 SUNY Oswego is a state-assisted comprehensive college located on 690 wooded acres along the shore of Lake Ontario in upstate New York.
-The campus is directly adjacent to the port city of Oswego, NY, which has a population of approximately 20,000.
-In addition, classes are offered at the Metro Center, located in downtown Syracuse, NY and the Phoenix Center located in Phoenix, NY.
+The SUNY Oswego campus is directly adjacent to the port city of Oswego, NY, which has a population of approximately 20,000.
+In addition, classes are offered at Oswego's Syracuse campus, located in downtown Syracuse, NY.
 Part-time instruction for SUNY Oswego is also offered at Jefferson Community College in Watertown, NY.
 SUNY Oswego has an extensive international program with study abroad programs around the world in over 30 countries.

 The main campus is located within Oswego County, which is a rural community with a crime rate that is one of the lowest in New York State.
-However, with over 6,000 full-time and 2,000 part-time students crimes do occur on campus despite our efforts to foster a safe and secure environment.
+However, with over 6,000 full-time and 2,000 part-time students on both campuses crimes do occur despite our efforts to foster a safe and secure environment.
 In addition, as a public institution, visitation is not limited to our students or employees.
 Approximately 8,300 students enroll annually at SUNY Oswego.
 The 24 Residence Hall facilities provide housing for 4,000 students.
 The Village Townhouses provide housing for 350 additional students.
 Many of the remaining students live in local off-campus housing, which is privately owned, or commute from home.